 The Group calculates and measures the economic and regulatory capital for operational risk using the internal AMA methodology.
 Economic capital is derived from the 99.98 % percentile and allocated to the businesses and used in performance measurement and resource allocation, providing an incentive to manage operational risk, optimizing economic capital utilization.
 The regulatory capital operational risk applies the 99.9 % percentile.
 The Group's internal AMA capital calculation is based upon the loss distribution approach.
 Gross losses adjusted for direct recoveries from historical internal and external loss data (Operational Risk data Exchange Association (ORX) consortium data and external scenarios from a public database), plus internal scenario data are used to estimate the risk profile (that is, a loss frequency and a loss severity distribution).
 Thereafter, the frequency and severity distributions are combined in a Monte Carlo Simulation to generate losses over a one year time horizon.
-Finally, the risk mitigating benefits of insurance are applied to each loss generated in the Monte Carlo-Simulation.
-Correlation and diversification benefits are applied to the net losses in a manner compatible with regulatory requirements to arrive at a net loss distribution at the Group level covering expected and unexpected losses.
+Finally, the risk mitigating benefits of insurance are applied to the net losses in a manner compatible with regulatory requirements to arrive at a net loss distribution at the Group level covering expected and unexpected losses.
 Capital is then allocated to each of the business divisions and both a qualitative adjustment ("QA") and an expected losses deduction are made.